iambotcoder/Black-Jack-Game/README.md

 3. Create a pull request, explaining the changes you've made and their purpose.
 4. We'll review your pull request and merge it if it's in line with the project's goals.

-## License

-This project is open-source and available under the iambotcoder.
-You're welcome to use, modify, and distribute it as you see fit.

 ---